20 Best Things to Do in Caliente, NV

 Lava and ash spewing from past volcanoes created these colorful rock formations.

-Enjoy nature at this popular tourist attraction in California.
+Enjoy nature at this popular tourist attraction in Nevada.

 Order Specialty Cocktails at Side Car Dining Hall & Speakeasy